Returning a BLOB from a Java Method Embedded in a Database

 There are a few things to point out here:

-• Furthermore, if this is going to work, the Java method must take an array parameter of the type of object passed as an OUT parameter.
+hint so that the parameter is passed by reference, not by value. - Furthermore, if this is going to work, the Java method must take an array parameter of the type of object passed as an

-• Java argument is an array, as mentioned above, but the corresponding PL/SQL parameter is not.
+parameter. - Java argument is an array, as mentioned above, but the corresponding PL/SQL parameter is not.

 We can test if this works with the following code:

-getOutFortuneBLOB('You will crash another Fortune BLOB today!',
+DECLARE l_blob BLOB; BEGIN DBMS_LOB.CreateTemporary(l_blob, TRUE); getOutFortuneBLOB('You will crash another Fortune BLOB today!', l_blob); crash_fortune_blob(l_blob); END;

-We can see the following output, proving that the a fortune was inserted into the BLOB:
+We can see the following output, proving that the a fortune was inserted into the BLOB

 You will crash another Fortune BLOB today!

-If you wonder what the crash_fortune_blob is, it’s just a simple procedure for tests which converts a BLOB parameter to a string and prints it to the standard output:
+is, it’s just a simple procedure for tests which converts a BLOB parameter to a string and prints it to the standard output:

-CREATE OR REPLACE PROCEDURE crash_fortune_blob(in_blob IN BLOB)
+CREATE OR REPLACE PROCEDURE crash_fortune_blob(in_blob IN BLOB) AS BEGIN dbms_output.put_line(UTL_RAW.CAST_TO_VARCHAR2(in_blob)); END crash_fortune_blob;

 Through the fence, where the future awaits!

-Instead of passing an OUT parameter to Java, we could actually create the BLOB inside our method, fill it with content and pass it back.
+inside our method, fill it with content and pass it back.

 To do that, we need to: